The Ultimate Guide to Explainer Videos

-An explainer video is essentially an animated video that explains a product, service, or company in a simple, captivating, and compelling way using clear and concise language.
+Well, it’s kinda in the name!
+An explainer video is essentially a video that explains a product, service, or company in a simple, captivating, and compelling way, using clear and concise language.

-It usually explains what a company offers, how it can help customers solve their problem, and why your product or service is the best option.
+An explainer video describes what your company offers, how your company helps customers solve their problem, and why your company’s product or service is the customer’s best option.

-An explainer video can address any questions or concerns a customer may have about your product or service using engaging animations and graphics to hold your customer’s attention.
+An explainer video can address any questions or concerns a customer may have about your product or service, using engaging animations or live action and graphics to hold your customer’s attention.

-According to Cisco, there has been significant growth with people who have internet access, and 80% of consumer internet traffic will be from video in the coming years.
+According to Cisco, internet access among consumers continues to grow, and it is projected that over 80% of consumer internet traffic will come from video-media in the coming years.